Last updated: November 29th, 2022

 iRacing is probably the best environment to finesse your race craft online.
 If you’re serious about getting involved in some real competition, that is!
 Yes, there are other sims: rFactor 2 and Assetto Corsa Competizione for example, but for me, iRacing is my spiritual home.

-I’ve been using iRacing for 4 years, (class A licence, still working to get to 2k iRating) now, as well as 5 years of track racing) and since the day I installed it and got it set up properly, (save a few minor setbacks in the learning process) I’ll never look back.
+I’ve been using iRacing for 4 years, (class A licence, still working to get to 2k iRating) now, as well as 8 years of track racing, and since the day I installed it and got it set up properly, (save a few minor setbacks in the learning process) I’ll never look back.